hackclub/terminalcraft/README.md

 ## Additional Comments

 * The snake game (example) is the project, that was made for this tui app submission, the rest of the repo is the custom TUI library itself!
-* Build and run instructions and requirements can be found on my github.
-* Pre built binaries are also posted for all platforms!
+* Pre built binaries are also posted for all platforms on the github
+* (the tui lib's other usages and examples on the github)
+* tui lib repo: github.com/csboo/cpptui